 Close-range is the closest range where you both can hit each other and there is very little read time because everyone's weapons are so close.
 Here it is crucial to grab a hold of your opponent and take control, or else he will hit you to his heart's content, unless you are hitting him.
 Or you both might exchange blows.
 But the idea is that you don't want to get hit.

-So it is important to understand how to use your feet, by moving them, to get in position to pull off techniques.
+It is important to understand how to use and move your feet, to get in position to pull off techniques.
 Without being in the right position, in the right range, you will not be able to do what you need to do.
-It is also important to understand distance and time, not only in terms of your own timing and the "when" of when you can do a techniques, but you must also understand that you have less time to see attacks coming when you are closer to your opponent.
+It is also important to understand distance and time, not only in terms of your own timing and the "when" of when you can do a technique, but you must also understand that you have less time to see attacks coming when you are closer to your opponent.
 In other words, distance determines timing.
 It will take longer for your attack, or his attack, to happen the farther away you are from each other.
-The closer you are to each other, the quicker that action will happen, so more contact and action is necessary.
+The closer you are to each other, the quicker that action will happen, so more contact and action are necessary.
 You must hang on to the other guy or hit him relentlessly.
 You don't want to just stand there and do nothing at close-range, or even at mid-range, because, as has been stated, the other guy is close enough to hit you quickly.

-So to be a successful fighter, you must understand ranges, which means understanding distance and how timing relates to it, so that you can pull off techniques in the heat of the moment.
+To be a successful fighter you must understand ranges, which means understanding distance and how timing relates to it.
+This way you can pull off techniques in the heat of the moment.